 Bring the band alive at your home with these DIY Musical Instruments for Kids to Make and play!
 And they actually make music, too!

 Did you know that babies can identify music before words?
 That’s probably the origin of lullabies and why we tend to speak to them in a sing-song voice!
 Nature has an answer for everything!

 This love for music never really goes away, and if nurtured properly, you can raise kids to learn to appreciate good music.
 And how do you start that?
 By making some music of their own!
 Do we get an oboe?
 An accordion?
 Guitar Hero?
 Fill up a jar with rice and call it a day?
 Not a chance.

 Don’t worry, we’re not talking about expensive piano or cello lessons, unless that’s what you want, of course.
-Today we’re talking about making not just our own music, but our own instruments as well!
+Today we’re talking about homemade musical instruments!
 Here are 20 simple DIY Musical Instruments for kids to make and play and just liven up the atmosphere!

 20 DIY Musical Instruments for Kids to Make and Play